Our valley has tons of great fishing options.

 You should wear shorts during hot months, or fleece/ sweat pants during the colder months as your base layer under waders—jeans are not comfortable under waders.
 Also be sure to wear socks—thick socks during colder months.
 Hat, sunglasses (polarized), and sunscreen are also a must.
 Of course we have all these for sale in the shop if you need them.

 Float Trips: A maximum of 2 passengers are allowed on float trips—there is a seat in front of and behind your guide, who is rowing the boat from the middle.
 We are the only area shop that offers a discounted rate for only 1 passenger in the boat.
-If there are 2 passengers and only 1 is fishing, the rate is still for 2 passengers because of the extra physical effort required to row the boat, as well as the guide’s added expense of lunch for 2.
+If there are 2 passengers and only 1 is fishing, the rate is still for 2 passengers because of the extra physical effort required to row the boat.
 We recommend 5 or 6 weight rods for float trips which are all done on the Roaring Fork or Colorado River if you want to bring your own rod.

 What we do: We take folks on the Roaring Fork, Crystal, Frying Pan, or Colorado River and teach them the art of fly fishing in a river.
 Trips are done on public waters unless clients want to upgrade to private water on wade trips.
 Float trips do have the added bonus of being able to fish while floating through private stretches of river that anglers would otherwise not be able to access.